mintproject/dame_cli/docs/transformation.md

 ```

 In this example, the Data Transformation is going to read the parameters and download the required files.
 The user can edit the parameters to use the transformation in a different region (bounding box) and period (start_date, end_date)

+!!! info
+    The parameter `data_set_id` is the identifier in the DataCatalog.
+Please [here](https://data-catalog.mint.isi.edu/datasets/5babae3f-c468-4e01-862e-8b201468e3b5) for more information.

 If the execution has ended correctly, DAME is going to print the path where the files are.